Easy Wainscoting - The Finished Product

 If you look on Pinterest for wainscoting you’ll find all kinds of different styles and versions of wainscoting, from the super simple to the incredibly ornate.

-I wanted something that looked fancy without going over the top and I didn’t want it to be too difficult to install.
+I wanted a wainscoting design that looked fancy without going over the top and I didn’t want it to be too difficult to install.

 I think what we chose did just that, it added a ton of style and character and looks great.
 And it didn’t take a ton of time to do.